|Total identified casualties||383 Find these records|

 |Casualties from||First World War|

-Morogoro is situated 195 kilometres west of Dar-Es-Salaam.
-At the large roundabout on the main road from Dar-Es-Salaam take the turning for the town centre.
-Follow this road straight through the town and come out the other side on a narrow road lined with mango trees.
-About 1 kilometre from the centre of town, turn right onto a rough track (this is marked by a CWCG direction sign).
-After approximately 100 metres, bear left at the fork (also signposted) and the cemetery is about 50 metres along the track on your right, set back amongst trees.
+Morogoro town is situated 195 kilometres West of Dar-Es-Salaam.
+At the Morogoro Msamvu main bus terminal roundabout, on the main road from Dar-Es-Salaam, take the turning to Korogwe road heading to the town centre.
+Follow this road straight through the town and past Masika bus stop roundabout until you get to the Morogoro bus stand roundabout.
+Take the second exit to Boma road (lined with mango trees).
+Follow this road straight for about 1 kilometre then turn right onto a rough track marked by a CWGC direction sign.
+After approximately 100 metres, bear left at the fork (also marked by CWGC direction sign) and the cemetery is about 50 metres along the track on your right.

 Morogoro Cemetery is open every day between 06:00 and 18:00.
 Outside these hours the cemetery is locked with a coded padlock.
 If you intend to visit outside of the opening hours the code to the padlock can be obtained from our office in Kenya on 00 254 20260 4301.
 The opening hours of this office are Monday-Friday 08:30-12:30, 13:30-16:30 (closed weekends).
 Wheelchair access to the cemetery is possible via main entrance.
 For further information regarding wheelchair access, please contact our Enquiries Section on telephone number 01628 507200.